-Looking for a garlic scapes recipe?
-May I suggest this delicious dish with orzo and shiitake mushrooms!
+Looking for a recipe that uses garlic scapes?
+May I suggest this delicious Orzo with Shiitake and Garlic Scapes!

 I picked up some garlic scapes at the Farmer’s Market this past weekend and set out to find a great recipe to use them in.
 I came across this one and cooked it up for dinner last night.
 I have just one word for this dish.
 Wow!